Top Climate Change Risks: Drought, Heat, Fire

-Compared to people in the United States, people in Nevada will experience especially increased risks from heat, drought, and fire due to climate change over the next 30 years.
+People in Nevada will experience especially increased risks from drought, heat, and fire due to climate change over the next 30 years.
+These risks, through 2050 and beyond, may change depending on how much we reduce emissions in the near future.

-Of the top cities in Nevada, the city with the highest overall risk is Las Vegas.
+Of these top cities in Nevada, the city with the highest overall risk is Las Vegas.
 The city with the lowest overall risk is Elko.

-Among the lower 48 states, Nevada's highest ranking is #17 for fire risk.
+Among the lower 48 states, Nevada's highest ranking is #1 for drought risk.

 Drought risk is based on water stress, which is a projection of how much of the water supply will be taken up by human demand.